jsoref/thorium/api/docs/src/getting_started/thorctl.md

 Options:
-  -g, --groups <GROUPS>            The groups to upload these files to -p, --pipelines <PIPELINES>      The pipelines to spawn for all files that are uploaded -t, --tags <TAGS>                The tags to add to any files uploaded where key/value is separated by a deliminator
+  -g, --groups <GROUPS>            The groups to upload these files to -p, --pipelines <PIPELINES>      The pipelines to spawn for all files that are uploaded -t, --tags <TAGS>                The tags to add to any files uploaded where key/value is separated by a delimiter
-      --deliminator <DELIMINATOR>  The deliminator character to use when splitting tags into key/values [default: =] -f, --filter <FILTER>            Any regular expressions to use to determine which files to upload -s, --skip <SKIP>                Any regular expressions to use to determine which files to skip --folder-tags <FOLDER_TAGS>  The tags keys to use for each folder name starting at the root of the specified targets
+      --delimiter <DELIMITER>      The delimiter character to use when splitting tags into key/values [default: =] -f, --filter <FILTER>            Any regular expressions to use to determine which files to upload -s, --skip <SKIP>                Any regular expressions to use to determine which files to skip --folder-tags <FOLDER_TAGS>  The tags keys to use for each folder name starting at the root of the specified targets